How we provide a continuum of care for addictions

 1) Harm Reduction - Take-home Naloxone distributor for AHS, harm reduction vending machine token distributor for SHA, host for walk-in sexual health clinic with SHA, navigational support for individuals starting their recovery journey including detox referrals.

 2) Programming Options - In-person day programming offers recovery pathways of a number of evidence-based curriculums including; Mindfulness-Based Recovery, Dialectical Behavioral Therapy, Cognitive Behavioral Therapy, Stephanie Covington's Helping Men / Women Recover Program, Brene Brown's Connections Curriculum and a combination of gender specific groups, art therapy and recreational opportunities.

-3) Peer Support - 12-step groups such as Alcoholics Anonymous, Narcotics Anonymous, Sex Addicts Anonymous, All Addictions Anonymous, Codependents Anonymous; Christian based groups such as Celebrate Recovery and Bible Study; Secular groups such as SMART Recovery.
+3) Peer Support - Information on how to access 12-step groups such as Alcoholics Anonymous, Narcotics Anonymous, Sex Addicts Anonymous, All Addictions Anonymous, Codependents Anonymous; Christian based groups such as Celebrate Recovery and Bible Study; Secular groups such as SMART Recovery.

 IN-PERSON DAILY PROGRAMMING

 Staying clean and sober while waiting for a residential treatment program is often a daunting and nearly impossible expectation.
 Residents in Recovery support individuals through this period with psycho-educational programming and interactive groups.
 Enhancing motivational understanding, coping skill development and peer engagement help individuals maintain abstinence until they get into residential treatment, often one to four months.